iifl-logo

 The members of Audit Committee are:

-Mrs. Akhila Pushpa Sundari
+Mrs. Akhila Pushpa Sundari Chairman

-Mr. Subba Rao Mogili
+Mr. Subba Rao Mogili Member

-20. Constitution of Nomination & Remuneration Committee
+23. Constitution of Nomination & Remuneration Committee

 The Nomination & Remuneration Committee of the Company is duly constituted as per Section 178 of the Companies Act, 2013.
-During the year four (4) Nomination & Remuneration Committee Meetings were convened and held on 29.05.2023, 05.07.2023 and 11.08.2023.
+During the year Three (3) Nomination & Remuneration Committee Meetings were convened and held on 29.05.2024, 12.08.2024, and 14.02.2025.

 The members of Nomination & Remuneration Committee are:

-Mrs. Akhila Pushpa Sundari
+Mrs. Akhila Pushpa Sundari Chairman

-Mr. Neerudu Sandeep Kumar Reddy
+Mr. Neerudu Sandeep Kumar Reddy Member

-Mr. Subba Rao Mogili
+Mr. Subba Rao Mogili Member

 The Nomination and Remuneration policy of the company is provided below:

-a) Selection and evaluation of directors: The board has based on the recommendations of the Nomination and Remuneration Committee, laid down following policies.
+Selection and evaluation of directors: The board has based on the recommendations of the Nomination and Remuneration Committee, laid down following policies.

-1 Policy for determining qualifications, positive attributes and independence of a director.
+Policy for determining qualifications, positive attributes and independence of a director.
+Policy for board & independent directors evaluation.

-b) Performance evaluation of board, committees and directors.
+Performance evaluation of board, committees and directors.

 The company believes in a formal evaluation of the board and of the individual directors, on an annual basis, is a potentially effective way to respond to the demand for greater board accountability and effectiveness.
 For the company, evaluation provides an ongoing means for directors to assess their individual and collective performance and effectiveness.
-In addition to greater board accountability, evaluation of Board members helps in:
+In addition to greater board accountability, evaluation of Board members helps in: a) More effective board processes. b) Better collaboration and communication. c) Greater clarity with regard to members roles and responsibilities.

 The evaluation process covers the following aspects:

-• Self-evaluation of directors.
+Self-evaluation of directors.

-21. Statutory Auditors
+.
+Statutory Auditors

-M/s CSVR Associates, Chartered Accountants, (Firm Registration No. 012121S), who has been Re-appointed as statutory auditors of the company in the 28th Annual General Meeting for a period of five years from the conclusion of 28th AGM till the conclusion of 33rd AGM.
-However, M/s CSVR Associates, Chartered Accountants, (Firm Registration No. 012121S) have rendered their resignation w.e.f 01st August, 2024.
+Ms. Samudrala K & Co.
+LLP, Chartered Accountants, (Firm Registration No. $200142), was appointed as statutory auditors of the company in the 30" Annual General Meeting for a period of five years from the conclusion of 30t AGM till the conclusion of 35" AGM..

-22. Replies to Auditors8 Report
+.
+Replies to Auditors Report

 The Auditors Report does not contain any qualification.
 Notes to Accounts and Auditors remarks in their report are self-explanatory and do not call for any further comments.

-23. Reporting of frauds by auditors
+.
+Reporting of frauds by auditors

 During the year under review, neither the statutory auditors nor the secretarial auditor has reported to the audit committee, under Section 143 (12) of the Companies Act, 2013, any instance of fraud committed against the company by its officers or employees, the details of which would need to be mentioned in the Directors Report.

-24. Secretarial Audit Report
+.
+Secretarial Audit Report

 In terms of Section 204 of the Act and Rules made there under, Mr. NVSS Suryanarayana, Practicing Company Secretary has been appointed as Secretarial Auditor of the Company.
-The report of the Secretarial Auditors is enclosed as Annexure - II to this report.
+The report of the Secretarial Auditors is enclosed as Annexure - l to this report.

 MANAGEMENT RESPONSES TO OBSERVATIONS IN SECRETARIAL AUDIT REPORT